 Following is a description of the valuation methodologies used for assets measured at fair value.
-There have been no changes in the methodologies used at December 31, 2022:
+There have been no changes in the methodologies used at December 31, 2023:

 Investments: For investments categorized as level 1 - values are based on quoted prices for identical assets or liabilities in active markets.
-For investments categorized as level 2 - values are based on quoted prices in active markets of the underlying assets held by ETIC.
+For investments categorized as level 2 - values are based on quoted prices in active markets of the underlying assets held by Fidelity and ETIC for the years ended December 31, 2023 and 2022, respectively.